selevas/bridge-crossing/README.md

 On the other hand, there was one thing I added beyond the requirements of the exercise, and that was to allow for variable bridge width.
 You can set it on the right hand side of the view.

+Also, the music I was going to use is in src/media.